 While UK law doesn't explicitly mandate employers to ensure the mental health of their employees, they are nevertheless bound by a duty of care.

 This duty encompasses a broad spectrum of responsibilities, including providing a safe working environment, mitigating workplace stressors, and anti-discrimination protocols or workplace harassment that could impact mental health.
+We will explain further this concept in the following lines.

 Under the Equality Act 2010, if an employee's mental health condition qualifies as a "disability," the employer must make reasonable adjustments to the work environment.
 Failure to do so may constitute discrimination.